Qintarra/SQL/MySQL/05.Grouping/README.md

 3. Find the order with the highest total discount value among all orders and get its discount value (max_order_discount).
 Scheme of result data set: **max_order_discount**

+### Restriction for create table statements
+- Do not use Subqueries